Government of NCT, India

 Title: Management of Crohn’s disease by adopting Integrated Lifestyle Program (ILP) with Naturopathy, Meditation and Yoga

-The study was conducted between January 2015 to November 2016.
+Objective: The study was conducted in between January 2015 to November 2016.
 The database and treatment history of 20 OPD and IPD patients suffering from UC and CD were considered for this study.
-The objective of this study is to design an effective lifestyle program with the help of Naturopathy, Yoga and Meditation for management of crohn’s disease with nature.
+The objective of this study is to design an effective lifestyle program with the help of naturopathy, yoga and meditation for management of Crohn’s disease with nature.

-After successful implementation of the Integrated Lifestyle with Naturopathy - Yoga and Meditation, it is found that 65% of research population, suffering from Crohn’s disease were experiencing better health condition without any acute problem arising out of CD than before and 25 % were completely cured without any acute and chronic complaints for last one year.
+Result: After successful implementation of the integrated lifestyle with naturopathy, yoga and meditation, it is found that 65% of research population is suffering from Crohn’s disease were experiencing better health condition without any acute problem arising out of CD than before and 25% were completely cured without any acute and chronic complaints for last one year.

-Yoga and Meditation is a philosophy and practice that connects the body, breath, and mind to energize and balance the whole system in our body and Naturopathy works on removal of toxins from our body, which are caused by imbalance of five elements of nature: Air, Water, Fire, Space and Earth.
+Conclusion: Yoga and meditation is a philosophy and practice that connects the body, breath and mind to energize and balance the whole system in our body and naturopathy works on removal of toxins from our body, which are caused by imbalance of five elements of nature: Air, water, fire, space and earth.
 Therefore integration of all three natural therapies help to remove the toxins from our body and increase the blood circulation within the body and intestine and clear congestions along the pathways and stimulate the body’s own healing potential.